 Using a cookie cutter or wine glass, cut out 12 small circles - or stars - out of the bread.
 Heat the vegetable oil in a frying pan and fry until golden and crispy on both sides.
 Drain on a piece of kitchen paper.

 Arrange the toast on a platter.
 Put the prepared egg slices, broad side up, on the toast bits.
 Carefully pipe a big, billowing mound of filling onto each egg half.

 Add any toppings you like - I've used mustard flowers and parsley in the photograph - and serve immediately.

 Serves 6, as a snack.

 - don't use very fresh eggs, as you won't be able to peel them neatly.
 Your eggs should be four to five days old.
-Eggs should be stored in a cool place, and never in the fridge (unless the weather is exceedingly hot).
+Eggs should be stored in a cool place, and not in the fridge (unless the weather is exceedingly hot).